• Free Tours

 Fireworks and light shows

 I hope you enjoyed this comprehensive list of free things to do in Barcelona.
-The idea is helping planning your trip.
-Any suggestions are always more than welcome though.
+The idea is to help plan your trip.
+Any suggestions are always more than welcome, though.
 If you find something that you think deserves to be on the above list, please let me know in the comments below.

-Also, for more local tips you can check the recommendations from our friends at Spotted By Locals and check our complete article with Things to do in Barcelona.
+Also, for more local tips, you can check the recommendations from our friends at Spotted By Locals and check our complete articles with Things to do in Barcelona and Barcelona at night activities.

 Finally, if you are travelling around Spain, our friends at OGO Tours and Explora Malaga have created a great list of Free Things to Do in Madrid and Best Things to Do in Malaga for Free.
-Klara, from Prague Extravaganza, has also great recommendations for Free Things to Do in Prague and the nice people at Walkabout tell you all about the best Free things to do in Bucharest.
+Klara, from Prague Extravaganza, also has great recommendations for Free Things to Do in Prague.
 You would probably want to check them out.

 Enjoy a free Barcelona!